torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 ----------------

 By default all controls are independent from the others.
-But in more complex scenarios you can get dependencies from one control to another.
+But in more complex scenarios you can get dependencies from one control to aanalther.
 In that case you need to 'cluster' them:

 .. code-block:: c